iamlmn/TestingML_Pipelines/README.md

  - Defects quickly fester and grow more complex in ML systems.

-## Key aspects of testing ML pipelines/Apps.
+## Key aspects of testing ML pipelines.
 #### Data validation
 > The key to successful AI/ML is good data.
 Before it’s supplied to an AI system, your data should be scrubbed, cleaned, and validated.
 Your QA team should be wary of human bias and variety that can complicate the system’s interpretation of the data — think of a car navigation system or smartphone assistant trying to interpret a rare accent.